 Leora Urim Sung

 Before this, I was postdoctoral fellow at the Technion and at University College London, the latter at which I also completed my PhD in 2023.
+I have also been a visiting researcher and global priorities fellow at the Global Priorities Institute (Oxford University).

 I'm currently interested in the ethics of AI, moral aggregation, the ethics of procreation, and the demands of beneficence.